deev/tahoe-lafs/docs/specifications/leasedb.rst

 Accounting crawler
 ------------------

+A "crawler" is a long-running process that visits share container files at a slow rate, so as not to overload the server by trying to visit all share container files one after another immediately.

+The accounting crawler replaces the previous "lease crawler".
+It examines each share container file and compares it with the state of the leasedb, and may update the state of the share and/or the leasedb.

-The accounting crawler replaces the current lease crawler.
-It performs the following functions:
+The accounting crawler performs the following functions:

-- delete backend objects for unleased shares -- that is, shares that have stable entries in the leasedb but no unexpired leases.
+- delete the objects containing unleased shares — that is, shares that have stable entries in the leasedb but no current leases (see below for the definition of "stable" entries).

-- discover shares that have been manually added to backend storage, via ``scp`` or some other out-of-band means.
+- discover shares that have been manually added to storage, via ``scp`` or some other out-of-band means.

 - discover shares that are present when a storage server is upgraded to version v1.11.0 or later from a previous version, and give them "starter